ryan-hk-koo/know_thy_art_part_2/README.md

 # Know Thy Art Part Two
-- This project serves as both a continuation and an extension of [know_thy_art_part_1](https://github.com/ryan-hk-koo/know_thy_art_part_1)
+- This project serves as both a continuation and an extension of [Know_Thy_Art_Part_1](https://github.com/ryan-hk-koo/know_thy_art_part_1)
-- Continuation as an audio component was added to 'Know Thy Art's Western Art Style Insight Tool' in identifying the style of the input painting and providing a guide on the nuances of each art style
+- As a continuation, an audio component was added to 'Know Thy Art' in identifying the style of the input painting and providing a guide on the nuances of each art style (Western Art Style Insight Tool)
-- Extension as new features like 'Speech to Art to Speech' and the 'Art Chatbot' were newly developed and incorporated into the service
+- As an extension, new features, namely 'Speech to Art to Speech' and the 'Art Chatbot,' were  developed and incorporated into the service

 <br>